 Using the Value Ramp to Assess Your Education Portfolio

 As you continue to move up the curve, fill it in with items that are increasingly unique to your organization and the value it can provide.
 These items tend to be more targeted to specific customer segments, but that does not mean they have to be significantly higher in terms of labor and costs.
 Participation in an exclusive, lightly-facilitated community for people in a specific job role can attract significant fees with relatively low effort.

-Think in terms of the “Ultimate Value” you could provide to your best customers.
+Think in terms of the ultimate value you could provide to your best customers.
 What would that look like?
-What items would you put at the top of the curve to get people to that Ultimate Value?
-I have left a question mark here because I find that mot organizations have not really thought out this end of the curve.
+What items would you put at the top of the curve to get people to that ultimate value?
+There’s a question mark here because most organizations have not really thought out this end of the curve.
 (Most organization have also not thought out the lower left of the curve sufficient.
 They are stuck in the middle.)

 What to Do Next

-Like I said initially, the curve does not provide a complete strategy, but it can clarify things really quickly.
-I have found that one of the best ways to use it is to bring together people from across the organization – representatives from all the “silos” that touch your education business – and discuss it.
+The curve does not provide a complete strategy, but it can clarify things really quickly.
+One of the best ways to use it is to bring together people from across the organization—representatives from all the “silos” that touch your education business—and discuss it.
 Touch on all of the major points above.
 Ask yourself: